NSW State Vegetation Type Map

 Expert review

-Experienced ecologists review the draft PCT map to check for any issues like ecological inconsistency, gross errors, spatial inconsistencies and discontinuities.
+Experienced ecologists review the draft plant community type map to check for any issues like ecological inconsistency, gross errors, spatial inconsistencies and discontinuities.
 Errors and omission are manually corrected by expert landscape ecologists.